-Stay connected, and learn more about SITES at one of our upcoming events.
+Stay connected and learn more about SITES at an upcoming event.
+Access recordings of previous events.

 SITES projects are powerhouses in their communities for not only supporting healthy landscapes that provide essential ecosystem services, but also for promoting the mental and physical well-being of their users.
 Recent SITES-certified projects, the Colby College Athletic Complex in Maine and the Fort Missoula Regional Park in Montana, both achieved high scores in the "Site Design - Human Health and Well-being" category of the SITES v2 Rating System for demonstrating a strong commitment to social equity and resilience.

 The Colby College Harold Alfond Athletics and Recreation Center serves campus athletics programs as well as the greater city of Waterville community with indoor sports facilities and outdoor amenities.
 The native meadow habitat surrounding the athletics complex is the first SITES project to achieve Gold-level certification in New England.
 Notably, the facility also achieved LEED Platinum certification for its green building practices.